Laf111/CEMU-Batch-Framework/README.md

 ## The main purpose of BatchFW is:

-- Make your loadiine games library portable;
-- Handle more than one user and sync CEMU with the Wii-U
+- Handle more than one user/saves and for Wii-U owners, sync CEMU with the Wii-U (accounts, saves)
+- Install many versions of CEMU to launch your games (keeping the most stables for your games and rig);
 - Switch freely from a version of CEMU to another for a given game, and play with the same data you had on the first one.
-You can also register multiple versions of the emulator;
 - Switch from game to game and automatically have all your data saved or restored on a given version of the CEMU emulator;
+- Check new release before updating your main install
+- Make your loadiine games library portable;

 ## How it works: